Quasi-Symmetries of Determinantal Point Processes: Point Processes and Palm Distributions.

 For further results and background on determinantal point processes, see e.g. \cite{Ghosh}, \cite{HoughEtAl}, \cite{Lyons}, \cite{Lytvynov}, \cite{ShirTaka1}, \cite{ShirTaka2}, \cite{Soshnikov}.

 If $K$ belongs to $\scrI_{1, \text{loc}}(E,\mu)$, then, throughout the paper, we denote the corresponding determinantal measure by $\mathbb{P}_K$.
 Note that $\mathbb{P}_K$ is uniquely defined by~$K$, but different operators may yield the same measure.
-By the Macch{\` \i}---Soshnikov theorem~\cite{Macchi}, \cite{Soshnikov}, any Hermitian positive contraction that belongs to the class~$\scrI_{1, \text{loc}}(E,\mu)$ defines a determinantal point process.
-For the purposes of this paper, we will only be interested in determinantal point processes given by operators of orthogonal projection; there is a standard procedure of doubling the phase space (see e.g. the Appendix in \cite{BOO}) that reduces the case of contractions to the case of projections.
+By a theorem due to Macch{\` \i} and Soshnikov ~\cite{Macchi}, \cite{Soshnikov} and Shirai-Takahashi \cite{ShirTaka0}, any Hermitian positive contraction that belongs to the class~$\scrI_{1, \text{loc}}(E,\mu)$ defines a determinantal point process.
+For the purposes of this paper, we will only be interested in determinantal point processes given by operators of orthogonal projection; in the case of a discrete phase space, there is a standard procedure of doubling the phase space (see e.g. the Appendix in \cite{BOO}) that reduces the case of contractions to the case of projections.